Hub-OS/documentation-website/docs/01-client/04-lua-api/01-lua-cheat-sheet.md

 print(t["a"], t["b"], t["Key with spaces"]) -- 1 2 3
 print(t.a, t.b) -- 1 2

-t.f = function() return "hi" end
+-- defining a function on a table key, note adding local is unnecessary and will cause errors -- as the function will be already tied to the table t.f = function() return "hi" end
 -- same as:
 function t.f() return "hi" end